I’ve got spies

 Laughing words we conjugated

 Society’s need for speed is another troublesome aspect of a chief privacy officer’s job.
 “Maybe the introduction of the drive-through window started the trend of needing things now, getting something done more quickly, and making ourselves available and ready to answer at a moment’s notice,” worries Haynes.
 This trend has been exacerbated by today’s technology, which is with everyone, everywhere.

 But moving quicker isn’t always better.
 Mistakes are made by people whose good intentions turn into privacy nightmares when attention to detail is overlooked for the sake of saving time.
-Haynes provides the following real-life scenarios (not attributed to his or any specific company) that pose privacy and regulatory concerns:
+Haynes provides the following real-life scenarios (not attributed to his or any specific company) that pose privacy and/or regulatory concerns:

 - A business operations manager not taking the time to fully review a contract to ensure that all the regulatory requirements are being met.

 - An employee quickly sending or replying to an email that contains the PII of a person or group without checking to make sure it is going to the appropriate person.

 - The development team building a new application that doesn’t include all of the controls necessary to protect privacy, which can lead to very large data breaches.